 |Little is known about the human health and environmental costs of the material.||When selecting materials, consideration is given to the costs of human health and environmental impacts.||Limit your use of VOC products|

-It’s best to start with the old adage “Reduce, Reuse, Recycle” as a rule of thumb.
-Think how you can downsize a landscaping project to reduce the amount of materials.
-The next best solution is to reuse materials already in your yard, perhaps in a new and novel way.
+It’s best to start with the old adage “Reduce, Reuse, Recycle” as a way of practice.
+Downsizing a landscaping project to reduce the amount of materials, redesigning the project to reuse previously used materials, or finding ways to recycle materials are all first steps in the sustainable design process.
+Another alternative solution is to salvage and reuse materials discarded by neighbor or friend, perhaps in a new and novel way.